joel-prashanth/joel-prashanth/README.md

 As a full-stack application developer, I craft dynamic and user-friendly web applications from concept to deployment.
 With expertise in both front-end and back-end technologies, I leverage my skills to create seamless digital experiences that meet the unique needs of clients and users alike.

-*   🌍  I'm based in Chennai
+*   🌍  I'm based in Chennai, India.
 *   ✉️  You can contact me at [joel.prashanth0528@gmail.com](mailto:joel.prashanth0528@gmail.com)
 *   🧠  I'm learning Next.js
 *   🤝  I'm open to collaborating on Web applications.